 A lot of the exercises in Fraser’s workout were new to me, which I enjoyed — these aren’t your normal up-down planks or overhead presses.
 The exercises really worked areas of my arms I’ve clearly been neglecting, as it didn’t take long at all for my arms to start to burn, and my mind to start to wonder how I’d wash the hair mask out of my hair.

 That said, I definitely did the right thing by increasing my weight for more of a challenge — compared to most HIIT workouts, 30 seconds isn’t that long, so it’s a good idea to go heavier to really work your arms.
 I was impressed by how easy this workout would be to modify for all levels, however, simply by increasing the weight or increasing the time spent working.

 I managed to get through all of the exercises (with my knees on the ground for the press-ups because, come on, who am I kidding?) and felt that in just 15-minutes, I’d definitely burnt into my arm muscles and the next day it was a struggle to lift my laptop, let alone a dumbbell.
 While I won’t be following Fraser’s recommendation to repeat this two or three times a week (my arms can’t take it), if you’re looking for a quick arm pump on your lunch break, I’ve found it.
 Who knows, maybe I’ll have serious guns by summer?

 Looking for more workout inspiration?
+Check out this full body dumbbell workout that builds strength with just six exercises.
 Here’s what happened when I tried Daisy Keech’s hourglass workout, plus the best arm exercises to do using just a resistance band.